chrismile/HexVolumeRenderer/README.md

 If the program was built out-of-source (i.e., the folder `build` does not lie in the source directory), the user must create a symbolic link to the directory `Data` in the build folder.

-To run the program execute (adapt LD_LIBRARY_PATH to wherever dependencies like sgl were installed):
+To run the program execute (adapt LD_LIBRARY_PATH to the directory containing the shared libraries of dependencies like sgl):

 ```
 export LD_LIBRARY_PATH=/usr/local/lib